Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 ## Position

-By default, all elements have `position` property set to the value `static`.
+By default, all elements have a `position` property set to the value `static`.
 There are several values you can assign and when elements have a position property set to one of these values we consider them positioned elements.
 The three position values we are most interested in are:

 * relative
 * absolute